tikv/website/content/docs/5.1/develop/rawkv/cas.md

 {{< warning >}}
 You must set `conf.setEnableAtomicForCAS(true)` to ensure linearizability of `CAS` when using with `put`, `delete`, `batch_put`, or `batch_delete`.

-To guarantee the atomicity of CAS, operations like `put` or `delete` in atomic mode are more expensive.
+To guarantee the atomicity of CAS, write operations like `put` or `delete` in atomic mode are more expensive.
 {{< /warning >}}

 The code example used in this chapter can be found [here](https://github.com/marsishandsome/tikv-client-examples/blob/main/java-example/src/main/java/example/rawkv/CAS.java).